julianapequeno/UnoInsightsHub/readme.md

     UnoInsightsHub
 </h1>

 `UnoInsightsHub` is a computational simulation project made in Python that consists in a model of the famous worldwide game, UNO, applied to some statistical studies.
-Therefore, it was going to be possible to extract important information and insights out of the endless possibilities of playing and winning the game.
+Therefore, it enabled the extraction of important information and insights out of the endless possibilities of playing and winning the game.
 <br>
 For this reason, in this project it was developed an IA that plays UNO and the game's machine itself.